VikWeg/mlp2/README.md

 (!)
 Send your submission-zip as an attachment to ml16-ta@inf.ethz.ch

-The subject of the email should be MLP2_*teamname*
+The subject of the email should be MLPx_*teamname*

 **Submission Verification: checkSub.py**